Locotir/LCRYPT/README.md

   - Only if the attacker knows exactly the start or end of a byte in the file:
       He would need to create the original XOR Key which is the same lenght as the file, and after replicate each unique list 1-256 of 256 lenght and then remove padding and verify if the original byte is there.
       This sounds possible, but it really dosen't make sense as the possible unique lists is: ```857817775342842654119082271681232625157781520279485619859655650377269452553147589377440291360451408450375885342336584306157196834693696475322289288497426025679637332563368786442675207626794560187968867971521143307702077526646451464709187326100832876325702818980773671781454170250523018608495319068138257481070252817559459476987034665712738139286205234756808218860701203611083152093501947437109101726968262861606263662435022840944191408424615936000000000000000000000000000000000000000000000000000000000000000```
-      So, here also there is no way to decrypt the file.

 - The last option and only possible one is by bruteforcing the decryption process from the program.
   For the smallests files, the execution time is aprox 0.05s.